rpede/SecureSoftwareDevelopment/assignments/hybrid_crypto.md

 There are different standard formats for keys/certificates.
 An example is X.509 with ASN.1-DER encoding.
-Find out how you can export the public key in a format that can be sends over the socket and imported at the other end.
+Find out how you can export the public key in a format that can be sent over the socket and imported at the other end.

 - [TCP Overview in .NET](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/sockets/tcp-classes)
 - [Python - Socket Programming HOWTO](https://docs.python.org/3/howto/sockets.html)
 - [A Guide to Java Sockets](https://www.baeldung.com/a-guide-to-java-sockets)
 - [Socket.IO (JavaScript)](https://socket.io/)